mcbodge/eidolon/README.md

 # For Developers

 ### Rules
 Adventure Creator has some bugs related to cameras when using Unity3D for linux.
 For the best experience we suggest using Unity3D with Windows.
 Shader with Unity3D for Linux and OSX are compiled using OpenGL, the windows version uses DirectX and could give compilation error even if on linux it was clean.

 We highly recommend:
 * <b>Test</b> all Shaders or Assets with a windows build of Unity before pushing.
 * Always <b>pull before pushing</b>
-* After importing a model from blender, remove the mark on "Import Materials" because it will import a white material for every component of the model.
+* After importing a model from blender, remove the mark on "Import Materials" in the unity Inspector, otherwise it will import a white material for every component of the model.

 ### Important Notes
-Until the shader is fixed and working we replaced it with a simple grayscale shader on the camera
+Until the shader is fixed and working, we replaced it with a simple grayscale shader on the camera

 ### Project Kanban
 * http://bit.ly/1PJOLI9 (please ask mcbodge for an edit-mode link)